junglok/tem-docs/docs/faqs/faq.md

 #### **How to change CryoSPARC's master host name?**

-??? question "How to change CryoSPARC's master host name?"
+??? note "How to change CryoSPARC's master host name?"

     CryoSPARC master daemons have been executed on ScientificLinux7.x(SL7)-based login servers (__`tem-ui-el7.sdfarm.kr`__ and __`tem-cs-el7.sdfarm.kr`__) using `cryosparcm start` command for the representative account of each research group.